Jim-Holmstroem/QuadTree/README.md

 Start out
 ---------
+* Install requirements
+* A simple demo with visualisations of the datastructure and algorithm ``ghc --make Demo.hs && ./Demo``
-Install requirements and try out the world demo ``ghc --make WorldDemo.hs && ./WorldDemo``
+* Read instructions below on how to get the database.
+Then start the world demo by ``ghc --make WorldDemo.hs && ./WorldDemo``

 Note
 ----